British Gas Heat Pump Tariff: Options, Rates and Full Review

 Is British Gas likely to launch a heat pump tariff soon?

-British Gas has indicated interest in developing heat pump-specific products, and market pressure from competitors like Octopus is driving innovation.
-It is likely that British Gas will improve their heat pump tariff offering in 2026-2027, but nothing has been confirmed at the time of writing.
+British Gas has indicated interest in developing heat pump-specific products, and market pressure from competitors is driving innovation.
+It is likely that they will improve their heat pump tariff offering in 2026-2027, but nothing has been confirmed at the time of writing.

 Should I use British Gas to install my heat pump even if I switch supplier?

 Potentially, yes.
-British Gas is a reputable MCS-certified installer with access to good manufacturers.
-Get quotes from multiple installers (including British Gas) and choose based on price, quality, and service.
+British Gas is a reputable MCS-certified installer with access to quality manufacturers.
+Get quotes from multiple installers and choose based on price, quality, and service.
 Your electricity supplier is a completely separate decision.
 See our heat pump cost guide for more on installation pricing.

 What standing charge does British Gas charge?